fmonfasani/iopeer/SECURITY.md

 ## Guidelines
 - Avoid automated scanning on production systems without prior approval.
 - Provide clear reproduction steps (IP, timestamps, request payloads, logs).
-- Use responsible disclosure — we will work with you to remediate quickly.
+- Use responsible disclosure â€” we will work with you to remediate quickly.

 ## What we promise
 - Acknowledge receipt within 3 business days.